funatsufumiya/godot_gv_texture_serializer/README.md

 GVTextureSerializer addon for Godot 4.2.2 - 4.3

-Can be used for Texture sharing as bytes, with ZeroMQ etc.
+You can use this for Texture sharing as bytes, via ZeroMQ / Shared Memory etc.

 ## Install